Explainable Gated Bayesian Recurrent Neural Network for Non-Markov State Estimation: Introduction

 To this end, we propose a general state estimation problem for the non-Markov system, considering the non-Markov state evolution model, uncertain measurement model, and labeled offline data.
-For this problem, an underlying multi-level gated Bayesian RNN (MGBRNN) is designed.
+For this problem, an underlying explainable gated Bayesian RNN (EGBRNN) is designed.
 At first, it is discovered that the non-Markov SSM can be transformed into an equivalent first-order Markov model with memory through function nesting, which enables efficient recursive computation while overcoming the limitations of the first-order Markov property.
-Secondly, a data-assisted joint state-memory-mismatch BF framework is derived based on the transformed model, featuring three-level gated units: the memory update gate captures the temporal regularities in state evolution, and the state prediction and state update gates perform filtering while compensating for model mismatches.
+Secondly, a data-assisted joint state-memory-mismatch BF framework is derived based on the transformed model, featuring three well-defined gated units: the memory update gate captures the temporal regularities in state evolution, as well as the state prediction and state update gates perform filtering while compensating for model mismatches.
 With its functionally explicit gated units, the framework efficiently integrates offline data and prior model knowledge with good interpretability.
 Considering computing efficiency, the framework is derived as a Gaussian approximation implementation.
 Finally, the internal neural network (NN) structure and end-to-end training method of each gated unit are designed.
-Notably, rather than artificially combing the DL and the Bayesian filter, the proposed MGBRNN is naturally derived from BF theory.
-In comprehensive experiments with benchmark simulations and real-world datasets, the MGBRNN outperforms various model-based (MB) filters and state-of-the-art filtering methods.
+Notably, rather than artificially combing the DL and the Bayesian filter, the proposed EGBRNN is naturally derived from BF theory.
+In comprehensive experiments with benchmark simulations and real-world datasets, the EGBRNN outperforms various MB filters and state-of-the-art (SOTA) filtering methods.